 Test managers often really struggle to get business users involved as UAT is rarely high up on their list of priorities and they often lack the technical know-how to run effective tests.

-Allianz Global Investors’ UAT Secret Sauce: Panaya Test Center
+Allianz Global Investors’ UAT Secret Sauce: Panaya Test Dynamix

 Leading active investment manager Allianz Global Investors faced that exact challenge during their full-stack outsourcing project.
 The project objectives were to complete all full-stack outsourcing to a single supplier and implement a single new standardized process template within one year.
 When AllianzGI rolled out a new SAP system in Europe and Asia, 40 testers in 7 locations had to test around 1,000 test cases in just under two weeks – defect management, resolution and retesting included.
 Needless to say, gaining key users’ buy-in was a challenge.

-Panaya Test Center made all the difference in terms of effortless onboarding and user-friendliness.
-By engaging key users, Panaya Test Center enabled AllianzGI to achieve the impossible – large scale UAT under tight timelines.
+Panaya Test Dynamix made all the difference in terms of effortless onboarding and user-friendliness.
+By engaging key users, Panaya Test Dynamix enabled AllianzGI to achieve the impossible – large scale UAT under tight timelines.

-Watch Maximilian Mayrhofer, Global Program Manager at Allianz Global Investors, recounting how Panaya Test Center helped his team achieve the impossible with large-scale UAT under tight timelines:
+Watch Maximilian Mayrhofer, Global Program Manager at Allianz Global Investors, recounting how Panaya Test Dynamix helped his team achieve the impossible with large-scale UAT under tight timelines: